TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-connectivity-wrongpassword.md

 ## **Recommended Steps**

-* Please make sure to use the most updated password to login.
+* Please make sure to use the most updated password to log in

 ## **Recommended Documents**